xinwenfu/GenCyber/FieldTrips/V2/README.md

 **Question**: Which found IP belongs to the Windows VM?
 - Click a found IP, perform *Hosts* &rarr; *Nmap Scan* &rarr; *Quick Scan (OS detect)* to find the OS running at an IP.
+  - **Note**: This has to be done.
+Otherwise, Armitage cannot find appropriate attacks against the Windows VM.

 ## Chatting via vchat